Swifty108/Acme-Apartments-Demo-Project/README.md

 There are three primary roles in the application, `Applicant`, `Resident`, and `Manager`.

-The following is the flow of user interactions within these three roles:
+The following is the flow of user interactions in the application:

 1. A visitor to the website applies for an apartment through the floorplans page and acquires the status of an `Applicant`.
 The applicant account dashboard features the ability to view the application status and contact the apartment staff.
 2. Once the manager approves the application, the `Applicant` is promoted to `Resident` status.
 Residents can submit maintenance requests and view their application status if they applied.